-In 2030, the TCO is higher for vessels fuelled with bio-methanol and biomethane compared to VLSFO.
-For HVO and FAME, the TCO had a very similar level as compared to fuel oil, therefore, depending on the fuel oil price at the time (including ETS and excise duty), the final value could be either higher or lower than fuel oil.
-The alternative fuels FT-diesel and HVO show promising TCO figures from 2030 onwards, with 3-7% lower annual TCOs than VLSFO in 2050.
-For the same period, the trend is towards significant reduction of the total annual costs for vessels using bio-methanol, reaching competitive values in comparison to VLSFO, while for biomethane due to a projected increase in prices, the TCO model shows an increase or a stagnation in comparison to 2030.
+In 2030, the TCO is expected to be higher for vessels fuelled with FAME, bio-methanol and bio-methane compared to VLSFO.
+For HVO and FT, the TCO has a very similar level as compared to fuel oil, therefore, depending on the fuel oil price at the time (including excise duty), the final value could be either higher or lower than fuel oil.
+Most alternative fuels show promising TCO figures from 2030 onwards, with approx. 20-45% lower annual TCO than VLSFO in 2050.
+Only biomethane still shows a higher than VLSFO TCO in 2050.